ozum/pg-generator/README.md

 ### Debug

-Default index.js file creates a file called debug.js in the model directory.
+When required and executed first time from your app, default index.js file creates a file called debug.js in the model directory.
 This file can be examined what type of code is used by index.js.
 It is same code that would be used if there is no index.js file exists.
-However if this type of static file would be used, it is harder to allow modifications in a non-destructive way.
+However if this type of static file is used, it is harder to allow modifications in a non-destructive way.

 ### Table Specific Configuration

 Sometimes for some tables it is needed to have different rules then other tables have.
 In such situations configuration file allows table level overrides.
 All 'generate' and 'tableOptions' config parameters can be overridden with 'generateOverride' and 'tableOptionsOverride'.

+Below is an example for contact table have specific configuration overrides.

     "generate": {
         "columnDescription": true,